tyecam1/tyecam1.github.io/projects.md

               <div class="md">{{ cs.results | markdownify }}</div>
             {% endif %}

-            {% comment %}
+            {%- comment -%}
-            The next three fields can be either arrays or strings.
+            The next three can be arrays OR strings.
+If strings and they look like " - a - b - c" on one line, split them into bullets.
-            Detect arrays via jsonify's leading '[' and render bullets accordingly.
-            {% endcomment %}
+            {%- endcomment -%}

             {% if cs.challenges %}
               {% assign ch_head = cs.challenges | jsonify | slice: 0,1 %}